tylerbutler/engineer/engineer/docs_source/posts.rst

 Including Images
 ----------------

-If you have images in your posts, you may find Engineer's built-in ``img`` tag useful.
-This tag allows you to easily output consistent image markup in your posts.
-You must have the :ref:`jinja post processor plugin` enabled in order to use this tag
+If you have images in your posts, you may find Engineer's built-in ``img`` function useful.
+This function allows you to easily output consistent image markup in your posts.
+You must have the :ref:`jinja post processor plugin` enabled in order to use this function.

 .. admonition:: Theme Designer Note

-   The exact HTML content output by the ``img`` tag is customizable by a theme.
+   The exact HTML content output by the ``img`` function is customizable by a theme.
 See the :ref:`Theme creation documentation <image template>` for more details.

 Syntax
 ~~~~~~

-The typical syntax for the ``img`` tag looks like this:
+The typical syntax for the ``img`` function looks like this:

 .. code-block:: html+jinja